Get the brochure

 Program curriculum

-Over the course of eight weeks, master the complete spectrum of corporate restructuring and distressed investing.
+Over the course of eight modules, master the complete spectrum of corporate restructuring and distressed investing.
 From diagnosing financial distress to executing turnarounds and distressed investments, you'll gain hands-on expertise in bankruptcy processes, capital structure analysis, distressed M&A, and operational recovery.
 This self-paced online program culminates in a closing ceremony and the receipt of a certificate from Wharton Online.

 Module 1